amyspencerproject/interactive-rating-component/README.md

 }
 ```

-- Used a grid layout for the radio buttons.
-Allowed for an overall left-alignment and spacing with `gap` between each button.

 - Wasn't sure wether to style input or label?
   ![](./screenshots/Screenshot%20discord%20answer.png)

 - Pulled the `<input>` out of the `<label>` and added the `for= {id of input}` as an attribute in for `<label`
 - Added a `<fieldset>` around the radio buttons
 - styled the :hover, :checked, :focus-visible using adjacent sibling combinators
-- Used positon:relative on the label to overlap it with the input.
-I couldn't get this to work in a grid container??
-Had to switch to flex with a row nowrap.
-- appearance: none allows input to be picked up by screen readers
+- Added a div around the `<input>` and `<label>` to make positioning the two elements on top of each other managable
-- focus-visibility allows keyboard users to know what button is selected with out annoying the mouse over users
+- focus-visibility allows keyboard users to know what button is selected without annoying the mouse over users.
+Used an outline instead of a border so the number wouldn't shift when the focus was on.

+**JavaScript**

+- Used a defer and put the script towards the begining of the index.html
 - Put event listener on the form not on the submit button click

-### Continued development
+- Put all the HTML into the index.html and used the class of "hide" to change the majority of the UI with JS script.

 ### Useful resources